vegardga/pebble-remote/README.md

 ##IR
 Infrared, or IR, communication is an inexpensive and widely used wireless communication technology.
 IR has a slightly longer wavelength than visible light, and are therefore perfect for wireless communication since it's undetectable to the human eye.
 Most televisions these days still use IR for interaction, and the remote is easily replaceable by an Arduino with transmitting IR LED attached.

 When pressing a button on your favorite remote, the IR LED repeatedly blink thousands of times per second to transmit information to the TV.
 Before transmitting IR signals from the Arduino, you have to find the correct signal frequency to broadcast.
 Sounds like an interesting challenge?
 Not really.
-Luckily Ken Shirriff has written a great Arduino library for sending and receiving IR data [1].
+Luckily [Ken Shirriff has written a great Arduino library](https://github.com/shirriff/Arduino-IRremote) for sending and receiving IR data.
 Simply attach an IR receiver to the Arduino, press wanted buttons on the different remotes, and record the received data.
 Easy as pie!

 The next step is replacing the IR receiver with a transmitter and slightly change some parts of the code from receiving to sending signals.
 To complete the Arduino you need a way to tell it when to blink the IR transmitter.
-This is easily done by attaching a 433 MHz radio receiver to the Arduino, and using an additional Arduino library for operating remote controlled devices through radio signals [2].
+This is easily done by attaching a 433 MHz radio receiver to the Arduino, and using [an additional Arduino library for operating remote controlled devices through radio signals](https://code.google.com/p/rc-switch/).
 A fully functional program could look something like the code below.

 ```c
 #include <IRremote.h>